 Max Payne: Life was good.
 The sun setting on a sweet summer's day.
 The smell of freshly mowed lawns, the sounds of children playing.
 A house across the river on the Jersey side.
 A beautiful wife and a baby girl.
 The American Dream come true ...
 But dreams have a nasty habit of going bad when you're not looking.

-In Mass Effect 2, Jack will invoke this about herself if she romanced a male Shepard and dies as the second squad team leader.
+In Mass Effect 2, Jack lampshades it if she romanced a male Shepard only to die as the second squad team leader during the suicide mission.

 Jack: Too many of them...
 I knew I'd get hit on this job.
 I was too happy... too happy with you.